How our family structure is evolving – and what it means for the future

 The expectation to marry young and start rearing children immediately has also been diluted.
 In this century, couples are having children later – and greater numbers are choosing not to have children at all.

 Our perceptions of what a typical Aussie family looks like are also being altered by the changing role of women in society.
-With more and more women in the workforce and an increasing number of female breadwinners in Australian households, that old black-and-white mental image of Dad going to the office and Mum filling the housewife role is no longer applicable in many homes.
+There are more and more women in the workforce and an increasing number of female breadwinners in Australian households.
+That age old image of Dad going to the office and Mum filling the housewife role is no longer applicable in many homes.

-The modern family structure in Australia is affected by a range of interconnecting factors: financial stresses, changes in the work environment, declining birth rates, the boosted role of women in the workplace and much more.
+The modern family structure in Australia is affected by a range of interconnecting factors.
+Financial stresses, changes in the work environment and declining birth rates are some of them.
 But while society, the state of the world and our modern choices continue to reshape what we view as ‘family’, the ideals of love, care and a shared vision for the future remain as crucial ingredients.